 ESH Excellence Centres

-In 2015 the ESH Excellence Centres celebrated 10 years of excellence in hypertension and cardiovascular prevention.
-The rationale for the ESH Excellence Centres was created and further elaborated at the ESH Educational Committee meeting in Italy in July 2005.
-The European Society of Hypertension (ESH) is making continuous efforts to manage the burden of hypertension in Europe by stimulating scientific exchange related to knowledge about hypertension, and supporting and building organizations committed to work for the control of hypertension.
+The European Society of Hypertension (ESH) makes continuous efforts to manage the burden of hypertension in Europe by stimulating scientific exchange related to knowledge about hypertension, and supporting and building organizations committed to work for the control of hypertension.

 The total number of approved ESH Centres of Excellence is 191 (14 of them are associated centres).
 The Centres of Excellence are located in 36 European countries and the associated centres in 8 non-European countries (Argentina, Australia, Bahrain, Brazil, Israel, Lebanon, People’s Republic of China and Venezuela).

 The list of newly approved ESH Hypertension Excellence Centers is published annually in the journals endorsed by the ESH (Journal of Hypertension and Blood Pressure) and listed in the Directory of Excellence Centres.